getodk/central-backend/docs/api.md

 + exists: `true` (boolean, required) - Whether the server has the file or not.

 ## Submission Review State (enum)
-+ received (string) - The submission has been received by the server.
++ null (string, nullable) - The submission has been received by the server.
 No specific review state has been set.
+This is called "received" in the administration panel.
 + edited (string) - An edited copy of this submission has been received by the server.
 No specific review state has been set since.
 + hasIssues (string) - Somebody has flagged that this submission has potential problems that need to be addressed.
 + rejected (string) - Somebody has flagged that this submission should be ignored.